mohitkewalramani7/encrypt/README.md

 # Running The Programme:

 Run the main file using the system's Python.
+This is done well using an IDE, although it's not mandatory to do so.
 It will ask you whether you want to encrypt or decrypt a file.
 If encrypt, go ahead to provide a string of your choice.
 For decryption, ensure to have the encrypted string and the decryption key to give to the script.